Maarten88/JavascriptDotnetDemo/demo4.md

 Remove the HMR settings for the client, as the AspNet WebpackDevMiddleware will make the same modifications dynamically, if options.HotModuleReplacement = true is specified.

+        name: 'client', // added because there are now two webpack configs
         entry: {
             'main-client': ['./boot-client.tsx'] // removed webpack-dev-middleware/client
         },